goediaz/express-react/README.md

 ## Comments on implementation

 - I decided to don't use Redux with Thunk to call the api in the reducers because of the quatity of files and structure this generates.
 It would have been a lot of extra files and logic that would only have complicated the exercise.
+- The service file on the client and the both endpoints on the api are mostly the same.
+It could be merged only in one endpoint or function (in the client) for this assigment but I though is a good idea to have 2 separate endpoints/functions just to have a more realistic example (Even if it means to duplicate code).
 - I really enjoyed thinking and designing the whole process and not only the API.
 I really wanted to play more with node.
 For example I wanted to try Sails.js just to learn something new but I couldn't make it in time.
 - I also really wanted to use docker in this assignament to give it a try with this application (This will probably be implemented in the future).